scherersoftware/cake-cktools/README.md

 - `$field`: the name of the field you want to change
 - `$value = null`: the new value you want to save to the database

-##Handle type constants with TypeAwareTrait
+## Handle type constants with TypeAwareTrait
-Entities with type constants can be very useful, for example if you wish to grant different rights to different kinds of users such as Admins, regular Users, External users etc. With CkTools' TypeAwareTrait, setting up and using such constants becames fast and simple.
+Entities with type constants can be very useful, for example if you wish to grant different rights to different kinds of users such as Admins, regular Users, External users etc. With CkTools' TypeAwareTrait, setting up and using such constants becomes fast and simple.

-####Setting up a Model:
+#### Setting up a Model:
 Let's prepare an example use case where you want to assign different roles to different groups of users in your application.
 Set up your **User.php** like so:

 ```